efmp00/efmp00/README.md

 ## About me
-I am a graduate student specializing in **quantum technology**, with a strong interest in the connection between mathematics and physics.
+I am a graduate student specializing in **quantum technology**, with a strong interest in mathematics, physics, and artificial intelligence.
 My main research interests include:
   - Quantum computing.
   - Quantum error correction.
   - Classical and quantum machine learning.